 An individual student’s survey response will not, on its own, result in a training provider being found non-compliant.
-Student survey responses are one of many inputs that inform the areas that ASQA uses to inform the audit process and identify areas of an provider’s operation that may be of concern.
+Student survey responses are one of many inputs that inform the areas that ASQA uses to inform the performance assessment (audit) process and identify areas of an provider’s operation that may be of concern.

 If concerns with a particular area are identified through the student survey, ASQA will seek further evidence to support this information, including through student interviews in some cases.

-The training provider has an opportunity to respond to findings and evidence outlined in the audit report.
+The training provider has an opportunity to respond to findings and evidence outlined in the performance assessment report.